Can Nord Stream 2 pipeline still be completed despite US sanctions? | DW | 18.06.2020

 Nord Stream 2, which was originally scheduled to start delivering gas from Russia to Western Europe toward the end of 2019, is almost completed.
 Of a total of 2,360 kilometers (1,466 miles), 2,200 kilometers of the pipeline have been laid.

-But work came to a standstill in December, following a US sanctions law, which exerted enormous pressure on pipe-laying company Allseas (headquartered in Switzerland).
-The firm decided to withdraws its specialized ships from the project.
+But work came to a standstill in December, following a US sanctions law, which exerted enormous pressure on pipe-laying company Allseas, headquartered in Switzerland.
+The firm decided to withdraw its specialized ships from the project.

 The policymakers threatened to freeze all assets of Allseas in the US, stop all of its transactions through US banks and withdraw the visas of all employees, should the company not stop its involvement in Nord Stream 2.